english-blog/english-blog.github.io/_posts/2010-08-12-high-altitude-leadership-chris-warner-don-schmincke-book-review.md

 **Danger #4: Arrogance** Arrogance occurs when overconfidence infects you.
 You become the know-it-all guy, who ignores or chastise others, spend more time trying to be right vs finding solutions.
 The solid teams grow stronger when humbled; weak ones become more dysfunctional.
 Crafting an arrogant-free culture takes work, but its worth the effort.
 Humility should improve the judgment.

 **Danger #5: Lone Heroism** Ego driven, selfish, glory-seeking lone heroism, which put others at risk is very dangerous and may lead to manager fragging.
 Ask for help, when you need it.
 Work as a team to conquer the challenge in front of us.
 Chris is not referring the surreal attempts by brave souls against the mediocre odd.
-Thats personal and everyone must do it frequently to keep our spirit alive.
+That's personal and everyone must do it frequently to keep our spirit alive.

 **Danger #6: Cowardice** Cowardice equally damages the organizations as lone heroism.
 Just ask   & challenge yourself.
 Nothing wrong in being perceived as a weak person, if that's the truth.
 Keep doing it, sooner than you imagine, you will be the bravest one in the organization.